kylehakala/angular-resource-demo/README.md

     -   Issue a PUT request to the resource endpoint when `$save` is called on an existing resource.

+    All of the code for those scenarios is in `resource.service.spec.js`, and they confirm that creating and saving objects works as expected.
+Good to know.

+    The idealized Resource factory should do a few more things:

+    -   Break the filter object apart into query parameters (like in the idealized example above).

+    -   Implode `order` if necessary, so `['lastName', '-dateOfBirth']` would become `lastName,-dateOfBirth`.
+(If we're still doing stories, _as a guy unnecessarily bothered by stupid cosmetic details, this is just a thing that I want, okay?_)

+    -   Turn `count` into `limit`.
+(You're probably wondering why you're still reading this.)

+    -   Turn `page` and `count` into `offset` and `limit`.

+    Again, all of the code for these is in `resource.service.spec.js` and, as expected, each one fails.

 [3601-lab]: https://github.com/UMM-CSci-3601-S16/3601-S16-lab5_json-data-processing
 [barry]: http://www.morris.umn.edu/events/commencement/archive/2005/images/7.jpg